 It is important to note that all remote learning opportunities are NOT blizzard bags as other districts are doing, however, in the event the state communicates that schools must provide mandatory and scored online instruction, our students should operate under the assumption that we may be given that directive by the Ohio Department of Education.

-for any student at the Pickaway-Ross Career and Technology Center-Circleville Campus located at 424 E. Mound Street, Circleville between 11 a.m. and 1 p.m.
-MONDAY, WEDNESDAY, FRIDAY only.
-Students will be given the day's meals along with meals for the next day.
+Each week we will be offering curbside pickup for our at the Pickaway-Ross Career and Technology Center-Circleville Campus located at 424 E. Mound Street, Circleville between 11 a.m. and 1 p.m.
+MONDAY ONLY (starting April 6th).
+Students will be given the day's meals along with meals for the rest of the week.
 The program is open to any child ages 3-19.

 11 a.m. - Elsea's